 Traditionally, development finance can be defined as the provision of finance to those projects, economic sectors or sections of the population that are not well served by the financial system as a whole.
-Development finance institutions (DFIs) all have different mandates and most assist to lever in private investment.
-Illustrated in the table on page 51 are some of the DFIs found in South Africa and their respective mandates and key contact details.
+Development finance institutions all have different mandates and most assist to lever in private investment.
+Illustrated in the table below are some of the DFIs found in South Africa and their respective mandates and key contact details.